mentels/riak_core_env/README.md

 The code required for the tutorial sits in `/home/vagrant/synced/riak_core_tutorial`.
-It can be edited from your machine as the local `./synced` directory is synchronized with `/home/vagrant/synced` in the VM.
+It can be edited from your machine because the local `./synced` directory is synchronized with `/home/vagrant/synced` in the VM.

-When you finish you can stop the VM by running `vagrant halt` or event destroy it with `vagrant destroy`.
+When you finish you can stop the VM by running `vagrant halt` or event destroy it with `vagrant destroy` (both from the host).